 Next stop was the National Gallery.
 I was all set to use Rick Steves’ book, which includes a self-guided tour to the highlights of the museum, but I quickly discovered that the museum was completely reorganized after he wrote the book, so I had trouble finding anything.
 But it was an excellent collection, not just of Norwegian art, but of European art throughout the centuries.
 The Norwegian star, aside from the dozen or so works of Edvard Munch, was Johan Christian Dahl (1788–1857), a Romantic painter who did some beautiful landscapes.

 From there I hit the Nobel Peace Center.
-(All the Nobel Prizes are awarded in Stockholm with the exception of the Peace Prize, which is awarded here in Oslo.)
+(All the Nobel Prizes are awarded in Stockholm except the Peace Prize, which is awarded here in Oslo.)
 I didn’t really have much time to see a lot of the exhibit, so I looked briefly through the electronic displays of all the Peace Laureates (with sensors so as you approached each one, the display changed to describe the activities of each recipient that earned them the prize.

-Then it was time for a quick stop at home to get ready to head to the Opera House for the Verdi Requiem.
-The performance was brilliant.
-The conductor, a young American I had not heard of, and the four soloists, all Norwegian, and the orchestra, all performed impeccably, but the revelation was the chorus, only 50 strong.
-When I saw how small the chorus was, I couldn’t imagine they could hold their own against a 100‐piece orchestra, but their singing was amazing and the balance was perfect.
+Then it was time for a quick stop at home to get ready to head to the Opera House.
+The performance of Verdi’s Requiem was brilliant.
+The conductor was a young American I had not heard of.
+He, the four soloists, all Norwegian, and the orchestra, all performed impeccably.
+But the revelation was the chorus, only 50 strong.
+When I saw how small the chorus was, I couldn’t imagine they could hold their own against a 100-piece orchestra.
+But their singing was amazing and the balance was perfect.

 I ended the evening with one of the most memorable dinners I’ve ever had, at a restaurant called Hos Thea.
 I had a four-course chef’s menu, every bite of which I wanted to savor.

-Rain or not, a fine day in Oslo and the scream is forgotten.
+Rain or not, a fine day visiting Oslo museums, and the scream is forgotten.